 Once a state credit balance is identified, an institution must pay the credit to the student no later than 14 days after certain benchmark dates.
 A student may allow an institution to retain the credit balance under certain circumstances but the student's instructions must be in writing.
-Reviewers should refer to the State Grant Manual pdf page 83 for more information.
+Reviewers should refer to the SFA-MSG on pages 75 to 76 for more information.